cisagov/Malcolm/README.md

 Now that any necessary system configuration changes have been made, the local Malcolm instance will be configured:
 ```
-Setting 10g for ElasticSearch and 3g for Logstash.
+Setting 10g for Elasticsearch and 3g for Logstash.
 Is this OK?
 (Y/n): y

 Automatically analyze all PCAP files with Zeek? (y/N): y